juftin/camply/docs/DESIGN_AGENTIC.md

 # DESIGN_AGENTIC: Local Development & Agentic Tooling

-This document outlines the local "Agentic" development environment for `camply-web`.
+This document outlines the local "Agentic" development environment for `camply`.
 These Model Context Protocol (MCP) servers allow AI agents (like Gemini CLI) to interact directly with the database, UI, and infrastructure for autonomous implementation and validation.

 ## 🎯 Philosophy
 1. **Local-First**: All tools run locally to ensure privacy, speed, and reliability.